Biggartom History, Family Crest & Coats of Arms

 The ancestry of the name Biggartom dates from the ancient Anglo-Saxon culture of Britain.
 It comes from when the family lived in one of several places named Bickerton.
 Bickerton is the name of various townships in the parish of Malpas in Cheshire in the parish of Rothburg in Northumberland, and in the parish of Bilton, in the West Riding of Yorkshire.
 The toponym Bickerton is derived from the Old English beocere, which means bee-keeper, and tun, which originally denoted a fence or enclosure.
 However this came to mean enclosure round a house, homestead, village or town at an early date.
 Thus the name can be understood to mean village of the bee-keeper.

 Early Origins of the Biggartom family

-The surname Biggartom was first found in Cheshire, where they held a family seat from ancient times, long before the Norman Conquest
+The surname Biggartom was first found in Cheshire, where they held a family seat from ancient times, long before the Norman Conquest in 1066.

 Important Dates for the Biggartom family

 This web page shows only a small excerpt of our Biggartom research.
 Another 142 words (10 lines of text) covering the years 1200, 1296, 1429, 1451, 1777, 1643 and 1693 are included under the topic Early Biggartom History in all our PDF Extended History products and printed products wherever possible.